How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 - Your Japanese spouse (if applicable) — but ensure you both understand the system, not just the language.
 Many Japanese parents also find the SEN bureaucracy opaque.

-- Municipal interpretation services — many wards offer free interpretation for educational meetings.
+- Municipal interpretation services — interpretation or translation is not guaranteed.
 Call the kyōiku iinkai and ask: 通訳が必要です (tsūyaku ga hitsuyō desu, "I need an interpreter").
-They may provide one or direct you to the International Association.
+Ask what it provides or whether it can direct you to the International Association.

-- Community volunteer interpreters — International Associations (kokusai kōryū kyōkai) in most cities maintain volunteer interpreter lists for education-related meetings.
+- Community volunteer interpreters — ask the local International Association (kokusai kōryū kyōkai) whether it maintains a volunteer interpreter list for education-related meetings.

 - Professional interpreter — ¥5,000–8,000/hour, far cheaper than an educational consultant.
 Brief them on the SEN terminology list before the meeting.